 Our program works best for groups of at least 12 people, and our ability to provide lodging maxes out at around 30 people.
 If your group size does not fall within this range, please contact us to see if we can still accommodate you.

 Typically, youth groups or school groups sign up for WOW, but we believe that the weekend has the potential to impact people of all ages!
 Couples and older singles who attend as chaperones often report that they are encouraged and challenged themselves.
-We recommend that participants be 15 or older and send a form to each one to help them prepare by reading some selected material and reviewing the MTC guidelines.
+We recommend that participants be 15 or older and ask that everyone coming agree to follow the MTC guidelines.

 If you can’t find a group to come with you or if we are booked too far out, you might consider signing up for our WOW event in March each year that is open for individuals ages 16 and older.